Jump to Recipe Print Recipe

+Do you miss your Grandma’s homemade chicken soup?
+You won’t believe how easy my chicken soup is to make from scratch!
 I remember my grandmother making this chicken soup from scratch every time we went to visit.
-The memories come back every time I make this soup.
-She would dump the ingredients into a big soup pot.
-Magic happened as it cooked.
+The memories come back every time I make it.
+She would dump the ingredients into a big soup pot; magic happened as it cooked.

 The top view of two bowls of grandma's chicken soup.

-If you love this soup, you will also want to try my Gluten Free Matzo Ball recipe.
+If you love this soup, you will also want to try my Gluten-Free Matzo Ball recipe.
 This soup is great with matzo balls!
 Fresh chicken soup is always better than canned!

-(If you decide to add other vegetables, you would want one small turnip and one small rutabaga chopped up.)
 You can also try this easy Instant Pot Vegetable Soup with Chicken for a soup with many extra vegetables.

-Chicken Soup Seasoning:
+The Chicken Soup Seasoning:

 This soup is full of flavor from these spices and herbs: